krishna4157/react-native-phone-with-flag/README.md

 # react-native-phone-with-flag

-to get country flags on the left side of input component.
+react-native-phone-with-flag is a plugin to get country flags on the left side of input component and can select any country flag from popup modal.

+## Getting started

+`$ npm install react-native-phone-with-flag --save`

+`$ yarn add react-native-phone-with-flag`

 To use this dependency in your project, the following packages are needed.
 1. 'react'